Users in the European Economic Area (“EEA”) or in the United Kingdom (“UK”)

-Global Mobility Solutions LLC participates in and has certified its compliance with the EU-U.S. Privacy Shield Framework.
-We are committed to subjecting all personal data received from European Union (EU) member countries, in reliance on the Privacy Shield Framework, to the Framework’s applicable Principles.
-To learn more about the Privacy Shield Framework, visit the U.S. Department of Commerce’s Privacy Shield List, https://www.privacyshield.gov/list.
+Global Mobility Solutions LLC participates in and has certified its compliance with the EU-U.S. Privacy Shield Framework and the Swiss-U.S. Privacy Shield Framework.
+We are committed to subjecting all personal data received from European Union (EU) member countries, and Switzerland, respectively, in reliance on the Privacy Shield Framework, to the Framework’s applicable Principles.
+To learn more about the Privacy Shield Frameworks, visit the U.S. Department of Commerce’s Privacy Shield List, https://www.privacyshield.gov/list.

 With respect to personal data received or transferred pursuant to the Privacy Shield Framework, we are subject to the regulatory enforcement powers of the U.S. Federal Trade Commission.
 In certain situations, we may be required to disclose personal data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.